 To make an appointment, please call toll-free 800.659.7822 Cardiology Appointments or Request an Appointment online.

 Whether you are coming to Cleveland Clinic from around the corner or around the world, we want you to know what to expect before, during and after your visit.
 If you have any questions while reviewing this information, please contact us.
 We are happy to answer any questions you may have.

 Patients with Marfan syndrome or connective tissue disorders need a comprehensive treatment plan to care for their health into the future.

-To start your care, contact the Heart & Vascular Institute Resource and Information Center.
+To start your care, contact the Heart, Vascular & Thoracic Institute Resource and Information Center.
 Our nurses will get more information about you and your condition.

 The next step is to send us medical records to help us begin planning your care.
 We will let you know which information you need to send.
 Send all records in the same package (clearly marked with your name and address) via Airborne Express, Federal Express, or certified US mail (make sure you have a tracking number).
 The address is:

 9500 Euclid Avenue – Desk J1-5